-An organisation can estimate its 2025 provisional tax as many times as it wants to up to and including its final instalment date.
-If the 2025 RIT is expected to be lower than its 2024 RIT, estimating may stop it from paying more provisional tax than it has to.
+An organisation can estimate its 2026 provisional tax as many times as it wants to up to and including its final instalment date.
+If the 2026 RIT is expected to be lower than its 2025 RIT, estimating may stop it from paying more provisional tax than it has to.

-If the organisation estimates its provisional tax, write E in Box 24 on the return and the amount of 2025 provisional tax in Box 24A.
+If the organisation estimates its provisional tax, write E in Box 24 on the return and the amount of 2026 provisional tax in Box 24A.

 An estimate must be "fair and reasonable" at each instalment it applies to if you use the estimation option.
-Read the notes on the not taking reasonable care penalty and interest on page 28.
+Read the notes on the not taking reasonable care penalty and interest below.